aadit6/warwick-roombooking-bot/README.md

 - ✅ **Working**: Bot successfully monitors and detects page changes
 - ✅ **Tested**: Comprehensive test suite validates all scenarios
 - ✅ **Production Ready**: Automated monitoring via GitHub Actions

----

-**💡 The bot will notify you the moment Warwick opens the 2025/26 booking system!**